 Business process mapping takes time, but it’s worth it.
 By providing everyone on your team with a vision, a process and its tasks, or just a deeper understanding of how your business works, you can establish clear boundaries, outline roles and responsibilities, and inform everyone of what they need to know and when.
 And if you think process mapping is only suited for a business that produces tangible deliverables, think again.

 In 2018, the U.S. National Library of Medicine and National Institutes of Health published an article on the importance of process mapping in healthcare.
 According to the report, process mapping benefited healthcare professionals by helping them:

 - Gain a simple method for planning

-So, regardless of what type of business you manage, whether it’s software development or healthcare, construction projects or marketing, process mapping can help you work smarter and stay on track.
-Plus, it can help your team work together under a shared vision, which can help everyone do their best for your company and your clients.
+So, regardless of what type of business you manage, whether it’s software development, healthcare, construction, or marketing, process mapping can help you work smarter and stay on track.
+For small business owners adjusting to working in a post-pandemic world, process mapping helps optimize every process, strategy, and task, resulting in more efficiency, reduced costs, better business decision-making, and growth.
+Plus, it can help your team work together under a shared vision, so everyone can do their best for the company and your clients.

 Microsoft Visio creates easily personalized visualizations to organize data, deliver insights, present easy-to-understand diagrams, and bring your process mapping to life.
 To learn more, check out this step-by-step guide for creating diagrams with process mapping software.